 It's a question that may seem unrelated to our relationship to social media, but like any relationship, McGlotten, who also teaches anthropology at Purchase College-SUNY, says it's important to take a step back and think about the nature of the relationship itself.

-"I think it's worth asking in this relationship whether it should always fall upon us to be like, 'OK, I just got to pull it together...and just stop doomscrolling.
-It's up to me,'" McGlotten says.
+"I think it's worth asking in this relationship whether it should always fall upon us to be like, 'OK, I just got to pull it together ... and just stop doomscrolling,'" McGlotten says.
 "When the companies themselves could make certain kinds of choices that would make it a little bit easier for us."

 They're talking about features like pull to refresh, endless scroll, autoplay and the algorithms these platforms use to show you more of what they think you like.

 McGlotten says, the onus isn't just on us as users but also on our partners (the companies), to encourage healthier behaviors.
-Keeping that in mind is a good first step when thinking about what your part and responsibility is balancing your digital diet.
+Keeping that in mind is a good first step when thinking about what your part and responsibility are in balancing your digital diet.

 Your relationship with social media is real.
 Treat it that way.